jimka2001/clojure-rte/doc/api.md

 releases.

 The return value of this function is memoized.
-Thus if the same rte pattern is encountered again the previously compiled dfa is returned as an `O(1)` operation.
+Thus if the same rte pattern is encountered again the previously compiled Dfa is returned as an `O(1)` operation.

 The return value of `rte-compile` may be used as first argument of `rte-match`.